-Heat accounts for over 50% of global energy consumption
+Heat is the largest energy end-use with over 50% of global energy consumption

 Join the debate on how to speed up progress to low carbon heat at our annual Heat and Decentralised Energy Conference.

 Find out energy professionals’ expectations for the future sources of heat in the UK.